Coder266/CV-proj/README.txt

 subset_size: Number of samples used to extract the background

+saveVideo: Save the frames as a video, when showing heatmaps only heatmaps are stored
+videoName: Name of the stored video in the video folder

 showGT: Show the ground truth
 showBBox: Show the computed bounding boxes
 showIds: Show the ID labels given to the objects